jbluemink/SitecoreCommander/README.md

 - edit the Program.cs and create the code you need.

 ### Recent Updates:
-19 July initial version with Remove Language/Version from a single item or a Tree of items
+- 19 July initial version with Remove Language/Version from a single item or a Tree of items
+- 9 August Added a move item methode and Move SubItems methode including an exclude option